Faugnom1/epic-seven-armory/README.md

 Backend:
 Python
 Flask
-Pytesseract (for testing and local instalation)
+Pytesseract (for testing and local installation)

 Database:
 SQLite (for development)